Koshel99/Koshel99/README.md

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Yasmina%20Abuhendi-blue?logo=LinkedIn&logoColor=blue&labelColor=white)](https://www.linkedin.com/in/yasminakoshel/)

-## 🚀 Marketing Strategist | Data Analytics Enthusiast | Investigator of Patterns
+## 🚀 Marketing Strategist | Data-Driven Decision Maker | Insightful Analyst

 🌟 **About Me**
 🔍 A marketing professional with a passion for uncovering insights in data and crafting strategies that drive impactful results.
 I bring over 6 years of experience in media, PR, and campaigns, while exploring how technology can transform marketing strategies.